 From the moment the puppy comes home you have to begin the outside training process.
 Immediately upon bringing a puppy home, put them on a leash and take them directly to the door that leads outside and where you have your bells hanging, take his paw and ring the bells, then open the door and take him to his new go potty spot.

-When the puppy has reached the location where you want them to go potty, use a potty command phrase that you’ve selected and do not say any other words.
-I personally use the phrase “Go Potty!“
+When the puppy has reached the location where you want them to go potty, use a potty command phrase that you’ve selected, and do not say any other words.
+I personally use the phrase “Go Potty!

 Then wait for the puppy to do something.
-Immediately upon seeing the puppy completes going potty, bend down and give the puppy a small treat.
+Immediately upon seeing the puppy completely going potty, bend down and give the puppy a small treat.
 Praise your puppy!
 I like to say “Good Go Potty Outside!” (and use their name)

 Be consistent with whatever you choose to say and say the same thing every time!